ikluft/prefvote/doc/PrefVote_CEF_input.md

 The example shows how all CEF files start with parameter lines which describe the election.

 After the parameters come the vote lines.
 Preferences are marked with the greater-than ">" operator.
 Equality among candidates are marked with the equals "=" operator.
+Candidate/option names may contain spaces.

 CEF allows tags to contain additional data about a vote line.
 At this time, PrefVote parses the tag data but does not use it.

 Parameters are no longer allowed after the first vote line.
+In other words, you cannot change the configuration of the election after processing the first vote.

 ## CEF parameter lines and comments

 Comments start with a '#'.
 They do not have to be at the beginning of the line.
 No further parsing of the line is done after the start of a comment.

 CEF parameter lines begin with "#/" followed by the name of the parameter, a colon ':', and the value of the parameter.
+The parameter name may contain spaces.

 The CEF file begins with parameter lines at the top.
 These must all occur before the first vote line.